 Many months of meetings, surveys and experimentation were spent identifying how Academic Support clients use the operating system and required applications.
 Much more time was spent applying these modifications, first to individual’s PC’s, than entire departments and finally to the image distributed to Academic Support desktops.
-We now believe we have a secure, functional and very usable image that allows our clients to be more efficient.
+We now believe we have a functional, very usable image that allows our desktop clients to be more efficient.
 To see what changes have been applied go to: Local Changes applied to an ADS Workstation .
 For details on exactly how to apply these changes yourself, go to: How to configure your PC to Academic Support Standards .

 In many ways, with notebooks, we’re back at square one.
 The OS is typically as installed by the vendor, and the applications, if present, may not be configured as preferred or required by your departments.
 This not only puts IT staff at a disadvantage in terms of support but also you, the client, in terms of consistency with other PC’s you may use at UW.